ivnvxd/pyquest/README.md

 ##### Complex <a id="complex"></a>

 Complex numbers are numbers that have a real and an imaginary component.
 They are represented by the `complex` class in Python.

 Complex numbers are created by using the `j` or `J` suffix to indicate the imaginary component.
+For example, `3 + 4j` and `2 - 5J` are both complex numbers.

 ```python